UWNetID loginReappointment Process for School of Engineering and Technology Assistant Professors

 The first term of appointment for an Assistant Professor is three years, and a reappointment recommendation is required in Spring Quarter of the second year.
 The faculty must recommend one of the following: (1) approval of a second term of appointment, (2) denial of reappointment, or (3) postponement of the reappointment decision for one year.
 The review committee evaluates documentation enumerated in section 2 below that concerns a demonstration of teaching and research ability that evidences promise of a successful career.

-- Proposed committee members or request for postponement on or before the first Monday of March.
+- Propose committee members or request for postponement due on or before the first Monday of March.

-- Postponement response on or before the second Monday of March.
+- Postponement response due on or before the second Monday of March.
+In the case of a postponement request, the faculty provide a response and the dean informs the VCAA and the candidate.

 - Review committee formed on or before the third Monday of March.